-For fiscal years 2022, 2021 and 2020, interest was \$403 thousand, \$213 thousand, and \$498 thousand, respectively.
+For fiscal years 2023, 2022 and 2021, interest expense was \$583 thousand, \$403 thousand, and \$213 thousand, respectively, primarily related to commitment fees on the Credit Facility described below.

-On November 15, 2021, we entered into an Amended and Restated Credit Agreement (the "Credit Agreement") with a five-year term.
-The Credit Agreement amended and restated the Company's previously existing credit agreement dated July 10, 2018.
-The Credit Agreement provides for an increased senior secured revolving credit facility (the "Credit Facility" or "Revolver"), in an initial aggregate principal amount of up to \$250 million, which includes a \$15 million sublimit for the issuance of standby letters of credit and a \$15 million sublimit for swingline loans.
+On May 26, 2023, we entered into the First Amendment (the "Amendment") to the Amended and Restated Credit Agreement, dated November 15, 2021 (as amended, the "Credit Agreement").
+The Amendment replaced the London Interbank Offered Rate interest rate benchmark with the secured overnight financing rate as administered by the Federal Reserve Bank of New York or a successor administrator of the secured overnight financing rate ("SOFR").
+The Credit Agreement has a five-year term.
+The Credit Agreement provides for a senior secured revolving credit facility (the "Credit Facility" or "Revolver") in an initial aggregate principal amount of up to \$250 million, which includes a \$15 million sublimit for the issuance of standby letters of credit and a \$15 million sublimit for swingline loans.
 The Credit Facility also includes an accordion feature permitting, with the consent of BMO Harris Bank N.A. (the "Administrative Agent"), an increase in the Credit Facility in the aggregate up to \$200 million by adding one or more incremental senior secured term loans or increasing one or more times the revolving commitments under the Revolver.
-No amounts were borrowed under the facility as of May 28, 2022 or May 29, 2021 or during fiscal 2022 or fiscal 2021.
-The Company had \$4.1 million of outstanding standby letters of credit issued under the Credit Facility at May 28, 2022.
+No amounts were borrowed under the facility as of June 3, 2023 or May 28, 2022 or during fiscal 2023 or fiscal 2022.
+The Company had \$4.3 million of outstanding standby letters of credit issued under the Credit Facility at June 3, 2023.

-The interest rate in connection with loans made under the Credit Facility is based on, at the Company's election, either the Eurodollar Rate plus the Applicable Margin or the Base Rate plus the Applicable Margin.
-The "Eurodollar Rate" means the reserve adjusted rate at which Eurodollar deposits in the London interbank market for an interest period of one, two, three, six or twelve months (as selected by the Company) are quoted.
-The "Base Rate" means a fluctuating rate per annum equal to the highest of (a) the federal funds rate plus 0.50% per annum, (b) the prime rate of interest established by the Administrative Agent, and (c) the Eurodollar Rate for an interest period of one month plus 1% per annum, subject to certain interest rate floors.
-The "Applicable Margin" means 0.00% to 0.75% per annum for Base Rate Loans and 1.00% to 1.75% per annum for Eurodollar Rate Loans, in each case depending upon the Total Funded Debt to Capitalization Ratio for the Company at the quarterly pricing date.
+The interest rate in connection with loans made under the Credit Facility is based on, at the Company's election, either the Adjusted Term SOFR Rate plus the Applicable Margin or the Base Rate plus the Applicable Margin.
+The "Adjusted Term SOFR" means with respect to any tenor, the per annum rate equal to the sum of (i) Term SOFR as defined in the Credit Agreement plus (ii) 0.10% (10 basis points); provided, if Adjusted Term SOFR determined as provided above shall ever be less than the Floor, then Adjusted Term SOFR shall be deemed to be the Floor.
+The "Floor" means the rate per annum of interest equal to 0.00%.
+The "Base Rate" means a fluctuating rate per annum equal to the highest of (a) the federal funds rate plus 0.50% per annum, (b) the prime rate of interest established by the Administrative Agent, and (c) the Adjusted Term SOFR for a one-month tenor plus 1.00%.
+The "Applicable Margin" means 0.00% to 0.75% per annum for Base Rate Loans and 1.00% to 1.75% per annum for SOFR Loans, in each case depending upon the Total Funded Debt to Capitalization Ratio for the Company at the quarterly pricing date.
 The Company will pay a commitment fee on the unused portion of the Credit Facility payable quarterly from 0.15% to 0.25% in each case depending upon the Total Funded Debt to Capitalization Ratio for the Company at the quarterly pricing date.
-The Credit Agreement contains customary provisions regarding replacement of the Eurodollar Rate.